 The grooviest of all the ’70s hairstyles was the ‘fro.
 Worn on guys and girls alike, the ’70s afro was shaped into a halo around the head.
 We also love this look as a way to show off your gorgeous natural hair!
 Check out our guide on adding all volume to curls to get this ’70s look.

 This sleek cut was worn in the ’70s for a short hair alternative.
 The pageboy of the ’70s had bangs that angled perfectly into the rest of the hair.
 For an updated pageboy look, try swingier side bangs to keep things looking modern.
-For the ultimate sleek look start with wet hair and apply a dollop of Suave Professionals Sleek Anti-Frizz Smooth & Shine Cream.
-Then get the curled-under style by blow-drying your hair with a round brush.

 6. Voluminous Curls

 Voluminous curls were everything in the ’70s.
 To get these mega curls, use a set of hot rollers, or set your hair with some pin curls.
 Add extra volume by teasing the bottom sections of your hair for some serious lift.
+Finish with a mist of TRESemmé Compressed Micro Mist Extend Hold Level 4 Hair Spray to hold your curls.